Hike to Skinny Dip Falls, a series of beautiful cascading waterfalls on a crystal-clear river, just off the Blue Ridge Parkway near Asheville.

 So where is everyone, if they’re not enjoying the stunning view?
 The overlook offers beautiful, up-close views of the instantly memorable and uniquely shaped Looking Glass Rock mountain.
 But most of the overlook’s visitors are usually off hiking the short, relatively easy trail to the nearby Skinny Dip Falls, a gorgeous set of cascading waterfalls that ends in deep, crystal-clear pools.

-This kid-friendly hike follows a spur trail from the Blue Ridge Parkway to the Mountains to Sea Trail, hiking just under a half mile to Skinny Dip Falls.
+This kid-friendly hike follows a spur trail from the Blue Ridge Parkway to the Mountains to Sea Trail, hiking just under a half mile to the series of waterfalls.
 It’s not a long hike, but a beautiful one, and well worth the relatively short trek: it’s one of the most popular Blue Ridge Parkway waterfall hikes near Asheville.

 Skinny Dip Falls: the hike